microsoft/identity-dev-lab/java/Spring-Boot/README.md

 ### Step 4:  Configure the sample to use your Azure AD tenant

 Open `application.yml` in the Spring-Boot/src/main/resources folder.
 Fill in with your tenant and app registration information noted in registration step.
-Replace <client id> with the app id, <client secret> with the app secret and <AD tenant> with the AD tenant ID or domain name.
+Replace '<client id>' with the app id, '<client secret>' with the app secret and '<AD tenant>' with the AD tenant ID or domain name.

 ### Step 5: Package and run it locally.